ABorrel/chemmaps-InterPred-Bodymap/README.md

 - ~~write home and help pages~~
 - ~~label organs directly on the png~~
 - ~~add name of the chemical on the network => added name in the autocompletion form~~
+- ~~correct the chemical selection to chose a chemical by name, repetition, alphabetic order~~
+- add one color for the mapping in case of mapping using both tissues and gene
+- correct the barplot
+- improve the network by adding some cutoff on the AC50 and gene expression.

 #### Improvement